galpt/cake-autortt/README.md

 > While the interface parameters have "auto" as default, auto-detection may not work reliably in all configurations.
 It is strongly recommended to explicitly set these values.

 > [!TIP]
-> For high-activity networks (e.g., university campuses, public networks with many active users), it's recommended to set `rtt_update_interval` to 5 seconds instead of the default 30 seconds.
-This allows the script to adapt more quickly to changing network conditions when there's constant traffic from multiple users.
+> For high-activity networks (e.g., university campuses, public networks with many active users), consider adjusting `rtt_update_interval` based on your network's characteristics.
+The default 5 seconds works well for most scenarios, but you may increase it to 10-15 seconds for more stable networks or decrease it to 3 seconds for very dynamic environments.